AngelikiMt/TripsTracking/README.md

 This project is not for commersial use.

+For creating the database:
+Use the init-db command from the terminal by running flask --app trips.py init-db

 ## **Contributing** :handshake:

 If you would like to contribute to Project TripsTracking, here are some guidelines: